Google Forms, WordPress, HTML5

 First, that Purple theme does not really go with my website theme so I’ll go ahead and change it.
 There is a little artist’s palette symbol up in the top right of the page.
 Click on that and you will get the Themes sidebar.
 I’m gonna change my theme colour to Blue.
 All the secondary and tertiary colours will be automatically adjusted.
 You can also pick a background image if you wish too.

 We will also go ahead and change the settings so that our users can only take the survey one time.
-To do this, we click on the cog in the to right of the screen.
-Then in “General Setting”, select the check box marked, “Limit to One Response”.
+To do this, we click on the settings tab above our question box.
+Then in “Responses”, select the slider, “Limit to One Response”.

 Thinking ahead, the Summary Chart is not an ideal way for our users to review the results of the survey in an embedded page in our WordPress page.
 Why?
 Because it takes them away from our website with an extra browser tab.